Suhesh-Kasti/suhesh/content/english/authors/Suhesh-Kasti.md

 ---

 is a dedicated cybersecurity student, on a mission to understand and tackle the challenges of the digital realm.
-If you're curious about cybersecurity, exploring ethical hacking, or need guidance in securing your digital space, he's here to help.
+If you're curious about cybersecurity, exploring ethical hacking, or need a partner to learn together, he's here to tag along.